dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubntu24.04.md

 # How to dual boot a computer with Ubuntu (24.04)

-Review Steps 3 & 4 then Skip to step 7 if you already have the flashdrive ready!
+If you already have the flashdrive ready, review Steps 3 & 4 then Skip to step 7!

 ## Step 1.
 Backup Your Files
 Before anything else, we strongly recommend backing up your files into an external SSD/flashdrive/in the cloud.